geoagentic

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool provides 'Live hostel and budget accommodation prices from Hostelworld for any city worldwide.'
-It includes specific verb+resource and usage examples, and none of the sibling tools compete directly for this purpose.
+The description clearly states the tool's purpose: 'Live hostel and budget accommodation prices from Hostelworld for any city worldwide.'
+It uses a specific verb (get/prices) and resource (hostel prices), and distinguishes from sibling tools which are unrelated (geo, events, etc.).
+No ambiguity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.